-The PIV Card's activation methods for OCC may also be reset by the card issuer.
-Before the reset, the issuer SHALL perform a biometric verification of the cardholder to the biometric data records in the PIV enrollment record.
-If no alternative biometric data records are available, the cardholder SHALL provide the PIV Card to be reset and another primary identity source document (as specified in Section 2.7).
+When OCC reset is performed in person at the issuing facility, before the reset, the issuer SHALL perform a biometric verification of the cardholder to the biometric data records in the PIV enrollment record.16 If the biometric verification decision is negative or no alternative biometric data records are available, the cardholder SHALL provide the PIV Card to be reset and another primary identity source document (as specified in Section 2.7).
 An attending operator SHALL inspect these and compare the cardholder with the electronic facial image retrieved from the enrollment data record and the photograph printed on the PIV Card.